YijieDeng/lotus-leaf-frontend/docs/backend-conf.md

 ## Notice

-If you encountered issues like`No module named 'collector'` while running `python3 main.py`, please configurre your `PYTHONPATH` in `src` folder by running:
+If you encounter issues such as: `No module named 'collector'` while running `python3 main.py`, please configure your `PYTHONPATH` in `src` folder by running:

 ```bash
 PYTHONPATH="$(pwd)";export PYTHONPATH